Website Privacy Policy

 Personal Information

-The only personal information that we collect from your visit is what you voluntarily provide to us for specific purposes, such as to ask questions, provide feedback, or subscribe to our communications.
+The only personal information that we collect from your visit is what you voluntarily provide to us for specific purposes, such as to ask questions, submit documents, make a payment, provide feedback, use our search tool, or subscribe to our communications.

-The Office of the Information and Privacy Commissioner (IPC) only collects personal information that is necessary for the administration of a lawfully authorized purpose, in accordance with section 38(2) of the Freedom of Information and Protection of Privacy Act (FIPPA).
-At the time of collection, you will be informed of the specific purpose for which it is being collected.
+The IPC only collects personal information that is authorized and is in compliance with the Freedom of Information and Protection of Privacy Act (FIPPA).
+At the time of collection, you will be informed of the specific purpose for which your personal information is being collected.

 Data Collection

-IPC web servers automatically record non-identifiable details about website visits and interactions.
-Web server log files are generated when visitors view our webpages.
-IPC web servers log the following data about your visit:
+IPC web servers automatically record non-identifiable details about website visits.
+Web server logs are generated when visitors view and interact with our web pages.
+IPC web servers log the data about your visit including:

 • Your Internet Protocol (IP) address.
 For analytics purposes, we retain only the first two octets of your IP address to prevent the possibility of re-identification (e.g. 38.112.93.137 is stored as 38.112.*.*).